-You deposit funds into Account A using Payment Method X, and perform an internal transfer to Account B; the owner of Account B must then withdraw funds from his account via Payment Method X. If Account B does not have the option of withdrawing funds via Payment Method X, the transferred funds cannot be withdrawn from that account.
+You deposit funds into Account A using Payment Method X, and perform an internal transfer to Account B; the owner of Account B must then withdraw funds from his account via the same Payment Method X. If Account B does not have the option of withdrawing funds via Payment Method X, the transferred funds cannot be withdrawn from that account.

 - The amount of funds to be transferred to a new trading account via internal transfer must equal or exceed the minimum initial deposit of the account type.